systelab/seed-angular/README.md

 The app will be available at http://localhost:8080

-You can easily tweak the nginx config in nginx/default.conf
+You can easily tweak the nginx config in [nginx/default.conf](nginx/default.conf), for example to [configure the server as https](http://nginx.org/en/docs/http/configuring_https_servers.html)

 ## Going native